How to Move Almost any MODX Revolution Site

 2. Exporting your Source Site DB

 Using phpMyAdmin or your favourite MySQL tool, export your current site's complete database to a SQL file.
-Ensure that your DB is exported with Drop Table statements in order to overwrite the blank Cloud database that will be created as part of the next step.
+Ensure that your DB is exported with Drop Table statements in order to overwrite the blank Cloud database that will be created as part of the next step, and make sure your table prefix is “modx_”—if it isn't use a text editor to change the table prefix to “modx_”.
 Sometimes a host or developer will supply you with a SQL export.
 Provide these instructions to them for reference.

 3. Import your Database with phpMyAdmin (PMA)